R.E.P.O.

 R.E.P.O. on Apple Silicon Macs: A 2026 Compatibility Guide

-As of February 2026, navigating the gaming state on Apple Silicon Macs has become significantly smoother, but certain titles remain problematic.
+As of April 2026, navigating the gaming state on Apple Silicon Macs has become significantly smoother, but certain titles remain problematic.
 One such title is R.E.P.O., a game released by developer semiwork on February 26, 2025.
 This guide provides a comprehensive, data-driven analysis of R.E.P.O.'s compatibility with modern Macs, helping you make an informed decision before purchase or installation.

 Official Compatibility Status: Unplayable

 The most critical piece of information for Mac users is the game's official compatibility status.
 According to the game's Steam store page, R.E.P.O. is listed as "Unplayable" on macOS.
 This designation is not a user-reported guess but an official flag set by the developer or publisher, indicating known, significant issues that prevent the game from functioning correctly on the platform.
-As of February 2026, this status has not changed since the game's release over a year ago.
+As of April 2026, this status has not changed since the game's release over a year ago.
 The lack of a native Apple Silicon (ARM64) binary and the apparent absence of robust support for translation layers like Apple's Rosetta 2 are primary technical reasons for this classification.
 Source: Steam Store Page

 Performance Analysis & Technical Hurdles